neilenns/mobiflight-docs/content/devices/input-shift-register/wiring/index.md

 The following components are required to wire an LED:

 - A 74HC165 chip.
-- Eight buttons.
+- Buttons or switches.
-- Eight 10kΩ resistors.
+- 10kΩ resistors.
-- A 0.1uF capacitor.
+- 0.1uF capacitors.

-{{< tabs items="One chip,Four chips in series">}}
+{{< tabs items="Single 74HC165 DIP-16,Four 74HC165 DIP-16 in series">}}

 {{< tab >}}
-Connect the 74HC165 to the board and buttons as follows.
 The 10kΩ resistors are required on every input pin, even if you aren't attaching a button to that pin, to avoid false input events.

 {{< schematic image="single-chip.svg" title="Schematic for wiring a single 74HC165 chip." >}}
 {{< /tab >}}